Roseville in Macomb County, Michigan — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the MotorCities National Heritage Area marker series.

 Location.
-42° 30.967′ N, 82° 55.613′ W. Marker is in Roseville, Michigan, in Macomb County.
-Marker is on VFW Memorial Drive near PFC Wetzel Drive, on the right when traveling east.
+42° 30.968′ N, 82° 55.612′ W. Marker is in Roseville, Michigan, in Macomb County.
+Marker is at the intersection of VFW Memorial Drive and PFC Wetzel Drive, on the right when traveling east on VFW Memorial Drive.
 Touch for map.
-Marker is in front of Roseville
+Marker is in front of Roseville City Hall.
+Marker is at or near this postal address: 29777 Gratiot Avenue, Roseville MI 48066, United States of America.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A Plank Road History (here, next to this marker); Packard Field in Roseville (here, next to this marker); Watching the Big Show (a few steps from this marker); Frenchy's Auto Parts (a few steps from this marker); Erin United Presbyterian Church (approx. ¼ mile away); Sacred Heart Church (approx. 0.9 miles away); The Baumgartner House 1875 (approx. 1.1 miles away); Baumgartner House (approx. 1.1 miles away).
+Rapid Railway Company (here, next to this marker); Packard Field in Roseville (here, next to this marker); Watching the Big Show (a few steps from this marker); Frenchy's Auto Parts (a few steps from this marker); Erin United Presbyterian Church (approx. ¼ mile away); Sacred Heart Church (approx. 0.9 miles away); The Baumgartner House 1875 (approx. 1.1 miles away); Baumgartner House (approx. 1.1 miles away).
 Touch for a list and map of all markers in Roseville.